The Def Guide to the Zzap! 64 Music Charts and Sound Ratings.

 The Top 30 Musicians by Zzap!
 64 Sound Ratings

 Before I begin, it may surprise you to learn that it isn’t Rob Hubbard that is top of the list.
 I know what you’re thinking: but why?
 Well, the likes of Samantha Fox Strip Poker, plus the later C64 output for EA that in some cases probably missed out the excellent intro tunes are responsible for that, as well as a controversial rating for Thrust due to the review copy infamously being bugged (it got 80% for sound, incidentally) and some less than favourable reviews for the likes of Geoff Capes Strongman Challenge and Wiz.
-Also, it appears that Ninja may not have had Hubbard’s music in the review copy – would you really have given it a sound rating of 22% - it wasn’t that bad was it?
+It has been confirmed by Julian Rignall of Zzap!
+64 that Rob Hubbard's music wasn't in the review copy of Ninja, which is why the sound rating was given a low rating of 22%.

 The table that follows is based on an average sound rating taking the following into account: